 Jawbone loss can result in the loss of chewing function and aesthetic problems such as wrinkles around the mouth and collapse of the mouth and cheeks.
-It may show its signs with the faster aging of the face area and may make implant placement difficult as the jawbone density is insufficient.
+It may show its signs with the faster aging of the face area, making implant placement difficult as the jawbone density is insufficient.

 How Do Dental Implants Prevent Bone Loss?

-If you have one or more missing teeth and you still have sufficient bone density, you should have a dental implant without delay.
-Implants not only restore your teeth, but they also stimulate the bone and prevent future jawbone loss by providing a natural fusion in your jaw.
+If you have one or more missing teeth and still have sufficient bone density, you should have a dental implant immediately.
+Implants restore your teeth and stimulate the bone and prevent future jawbone loss by providing a natural fusion in your jaw.

-There must be sufficient bone density in the implant’s area for a successful and healthy dental implant.
+A successful and healthy dental implant must have sufficient bone density in the implant’s area.
 In cases with insufficient bone density, we perform a supportive treatment called a bone graft treatment, which increases bone density.